MarcoLizza/mode13h.dev/_posts/2021-04-08-silver-bullets.md

 Well, not really.

 By doing this we'll soon be noticing that something isn't going as we expect.
 Occasionally, objects at the same depth level appear as "fighting" for the drawing precedence.
-No, that's not due to some sort of depth-resolution (as in [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting)) but because Lua's sorting routine **is not [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability)** and, when (re)sorting the list of objects it happens that already sorted items are "moved" in the list.
+No, that's not due to some sort of depth-resolution (as in [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting)) but because Lua's sorting routine **is not [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability)** and, when (re)sorting the list of objects on successive frames it happens that list-adjacent entries are swapped/moved in the list.
 Run the following code, as an example of this behaviour.

 ```lua
 function dump(t)